Residential Earthquake-Prone Building Financial Assistance Scheme

 - Once your application has been assessed, we will contact you with the result of your application

-- Under certain circumstances, if your application has been declined, you may be able to seek an exemption from the Kāinga Ora Chief Executive.
+- Under certain circumstances, if your Application for Conditional Eligibility Approval has been declined, you may be able to seek an exemption from the Kāinga Ora Chief Executive.
 We will be able to help you with that process

 - If approved, Kāinga Ora will create a loan offer, and provide this to your solicitor